Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

 - **Test 4** (0 to 40 JTU, 5 JTU steps)
 - **Test 3** (0 to 100 JTU, 25 JTU steps)

+ℹ️ The linear fit across the 0–100 JTU range yielded an R² of 0.9993, confirming excellent agreement between the model and empirical data.

 ![Test 3 – 25 JTU increments](./curves/test_3.png)
 *Figure – Test 3: coarse steps (25 JTU) confirm consistency of linear model up to 100 JTU.*